clawoflight/clawoflight.github.io/_posts/thoughts/2016-05-26-memento-mori.md

 >Week after week of careful preparation for his sequential expository preaching produced a soaring view of God that caused Calvin's mind and heart to be stayed upon his Redeemer.

 I will try to do more and more of that.
-I want to soak so much of God's Word that God becomes the highest, most magnificent object of my thought.
+I want to soak up so much of God's Word that God becomes the highest, most magnificent object of my thought.

 [calvin]: https://www.goodreads.com/book/show/2640166-the-expository-genius-of-john-calvin